 If you entered a home reversion scheme, the no negative equity provisions mean that if there has been a fall in property prices and this leads to a shortfall in what you have already received in payment, the debt is written off.

 Myth 3: my surviving family members are going to be saddled with my debt

 There is a common misconception that equity release schemes are likely to leave your family with the debts you incurred – a lifetime mortgage needs to be repaid, for example, or your home falls in value, and there are insufficient funds to cover the cost of any home reversion scheme.

 Debunking the myth

-The myth results in a misunderstanding of the way in which equity release schemes work.
+The myth results in a misunderstanding of the way in which how equity release works.

 A lifetime mortgage is repaid when your home is eventually sold.
 The repayment is made from the proceeds of the sale, so no debt is left with your estate – or the inheritance due to your children or other beneficiaries of your Will.
 The no negative equity provisions of any equity release scheme mean that neither you nor your estate are liable to repay more than the market value of your home and the agreed proportion that has been mortgaged or sold, when the property is eventually sold.

 Myth 4: I’ll be stuck and unable to move home

 Some people believe that a lifetime mortgage or home reversion plan means that you are committed to staying in your current home for the rest of your life – that you are unable to move, to downsize, for example.